zhurui0509/COVID-Forecast-Graph/README.md

 ```
 ~/graphdb-free-9.5.1/bin$ ./loadrdf -v -f -i Covid-KG -m parallel [economy_data_folder] [forecast_groundtruth_data_folder]
 ```
+There are other ways to upload the data to the GraphDB endpoint.
+More details can be found [here](https://graphdb.ontotext.com/documentation/standard/loading-data.html).

 ## Funding
 The work is funded by the National Science Foundation (Awards No. 2028310, 1936677, and 2033521)